Greece slides on bailout targets in political paralysis

 "The only thing we are doing is waiting," said a government official who declined to be named.

-A privatisation programme already many times cut back has been suspended, a multi-billion euro spending cuts plan is far from being ready, tax collection continues to be weak and a bank recapitalisation plan is in limbo.
+A privatization program already many times cut back has been suspended, a multi-billion euro spending cuts plan is far from being ready, tax collection continues to be weak and a bank recapitalization plan is in limbo.

-One consequence already became clearer on Wednesday: sources at the European Central Bank said it had withheld liquidity for some Greek banks because the bank recapitalisation plan had not yet been successfully implemented.
+One consequence already became clearer on Wednesday: sources at the European Central Bank said it had withheld liquidity for some Greek banks because the bank recapitalization plan had not yet been successfully implemented.

 FROZEN

-Privatisations needed to raise cash are on hold.
-The board of directors of Greece's privatisation fund decided on Tuesday that it would not take any decision on sales of state assets "until the formation of a government."
+Privatizations needed to raise cash are on hold.
+The board of directors of Greece's privatization fund decided on Tuesday that it would not take any decision on sales of state assets "until the formation of a government."

 Athens has already cut an initial target to raise 50 billion euros by 2015 down to 19 billion euros after a very slow start.
 Even a revised 3 billion euro target for 2012 alone is now unlikely to be reached, analysts say.